 All independent faculty research with vertebrate animals, including pilot experiments conducted to obtain data necessary to the preparation of an extramural grant proposal require the approval of the experimental protocols and husbandry methods by the IACUC before being initiated.

 To ensure that the College remains informed of activities that may 1) involve animals on the State or Federal lists of threatened or endangered species, 2) require special permits for handling the animals, 3) bear appreciable risk to human health through contact with zoonoses, or 4) involve use of equipment and procedures that could be construed by some as inhumane, all field work involving vertebrate species in which the animal is harmed or disturbed, should be submitted to the IACUC.
-The IACUC accepts the protocols described in Guidelines for the Use of Fishes in Field Research (doc) (Hubbs et al., 2003) (pdf) and Guidelines for the Use of Live Amphibians and Reptiles in Field Research (Hutchinson, 1987) (pdf), Guidelines to the Use of Wild Birds in Research (The Ornithological Council, 1999), and Acceptable Field Methods in Mammalogy (Amer.
+The IACUC accepts the protocols described in Guidelines for the Use of Fishes in Field Research (pdf) (Hubbs et al., 2003) (pdf) and Guidelines for the Use of Live Amphibians and Reptiles in Field Research (Hutchinson, 1987) (pdf), Guidelines to the Use of Wild Birds in Research (The Ornithological Council, 1999) and Acceptable Field Methods in Mammalogy (Amer.
 Soc.
 Mammal., 1987) (pdf).

 Class/Laboratory Research Exercises

 Faculty members who supervise class associated research projects may submit a set of procedures for approval by the IACUC from which the student may select to address the research question identified.
 Procedures not included in those approved for the class instructor, and specific for the laboratory, will require submission of a modification request for protocol evaluation.
 Students should be aware that this will delay their research and may adversely affect their ability to complete the course in the prescribed time interval.